theforeman/theforeman.org/_posts/2021-05-20-implementing-custom-facts-for-foreman-discovery.md

 zip -r discovery_facts.zip .
 ```

-Copy the resulting zip file to the foreman server and place it in `/var/lib/tftpboot/boot`
+Copy the resulting zip file to the Foreman server and place it in `/var/lib/tftpboot/boot` for Red Hat OSes.
+For Debian, the corresponding directory is `/srv/tftp` and depending on which version of Ubuntu you use, it might be `/srv/tftp` or `/var/lib/tftpboot`.

 ```
 scp discovery_facts.zip root@myforemanhost.example.com:/var/lib/tftpboot/boot/